KDE/kdeclarative/README.md

 ### KDeclarative::KDeclarative

-The KDeclarative class is used to manipulate the QQmlEngine instance used by the application and to get some informations about the platform, that influences the behavior of the QML components.
+The KDeclarative class is used to manipulate the QQmlEngine instance used by the application and to get some information about the platform, that influences the behavior of the QML components.

 Full documentation in KDeclarative::KDeclarative